Run the following command:

 ]

-This will automatically handle the settings.py adding the required loader and templatetags.
+This will attempt to automatically handle the settings.py by adding the required loader and templatetags.

 If your project requires any non-default loaders or you do not wish Cotton to manage your settings, you should instead provide `django_cotton.apps.SimpleAppConfig` in your INSTALLED_APPS: